apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**World's oldest dog?
-Guinness World Records suspends Bobi the dog's title amid doubts about his age**
+**Cloned rhesus monkey created to speed medical research**

-You can read more about it [here](https://www.cbsnews.com/news/world-oldest-dog-bobi-guinness-world-records-suspends-title/).
+You can read more about it [here](https://www.bbc.com/news/science-environment-67987633).

 ## Requirements
 - Python 3.8